Skip to main contentArrow Right

 What is phishing?

-While MFA reduces the likelihood and impact of broken authentication, it can also be vulnerable to phishing.
-MFA fatigue can make users (and apps) susceptible to man-in-the-middle and other attacks, leading to MFA bypass.
+While MFA is designed to reduce the likelihood and impact of broken authentication, it is not foolproof against phishing.
+MFA fatigue can make users (and apps) susceptible to man-in-the-middle (MITM) and other attacks, leading to MFA bypass.
 This is why phishing-resistant MFA is crucial.

 What is phishing-resistant MFA?